Triglav National Park Hiking Map. 1:50,000. Kartografji d.o.o., Slovenia, 2015.

 Serbia, Slovenia, Croatia, Bosnia, Herzegovina, Macedonia, and Montenegro Travel Map.
 1:600,000.
 Freytag & Berndt.
 This detailed road map covers all of the former Yugoslavia.
 Shaded relief shows elevation, roads are clearly marked, and tourist sites and services are marked.
 Multilingual legend, including English.

 Atlas of Slovene Towns (Atlas Slovenska Mesta in Naselja).
 Kod & Kam, 2006.
 1:12,500.
 This atlas contains 120 city street plans and a small road atlas section.
 The road atlas is indexed; the city maps are not.
 The population and zip code are given for each city, along with the contact information of the tourist office in each city/town.
 The city maps use numerous symbols to show locations of tourist sites and services.
 Softcover, 144 pages.
 In Slovenian with multilingual legend.

 Now out of print, we have only 2 copies left.

 (Slovenia) Ljubljana City Atlas.
 1:10,000/1:15,000.
 Geodetski zavod Slovenije.
 This atlas shows the city center at 1:10,000 and the entire city at 1:15,000.
 In addition to the maps there is a series of air photos of the city.
 The atlas includes maps of settlements around the city and it contains an excellent "information" section with phone numbers and addresses of museums, consulates, hotels, etc. Includes an index of place names.
 Spiral-bound, 100 pages.

 Now out of print, we have only one copy left.

 Slovenia City Street Maps.
 Kartografija, Slovenia.
-These are new (2010-) city maps from this new map publisher.
+Detailed city street maps.

 Slovenia City Street Maps.
 Geodetski zavod Slovenije.
 City street maps from 1994-2001.
 Nearly all of these maps are indexed.